Manitoba Schools Question: Political crisis in the Federal government (1894–96)

-Laurier-Greenway Compromise, 1896
+Laurier–Greenway Compromise, 1896

-This particular period of the Manitoba schools crisis ended on 16 November 1896 upon a compromise developed between Prime Minister Wilfrid Laurier and Premier of Manitoba Thomas Greenway, called the Laurier-Greenway Compromise (officially titled the Terms of Agreement between the Government of Canada and the Government of Manitoba for the Settlement of the School Question), which amended the Public Schools Act.
+This particular period of the Manitoba schools crisis ended on 16 November 1896 upon a compromise developed between Prime Minister Wilfrid Laurier and Premier of Manitoba Thomas Greenway, called the Laurier–Greenway Compromise (officially titled the Terms of Agreement between the Government of Canada and the Government of Manitoba for the Settlement of the School Question), which amended the Public Schools Act.
 This agreement did not reverse the 1890 legislation; instead, it allowed for religious instruction (i.e., Catholic education) in Manitoba's public schools, under certain conditions, for 30 minutes at the end of each day.
 Moreover, French (like other minority languages) could be used in teaching, but also under certain conditions: only on a school-by-school basis requiring there to be a minimum of 10 French-speaking pupils.
 They also re-established a Catholic school board, but without government funding, and Catholic teachers could be hired in the public schools, also under particular conditions.

 Many Catholics were still opposed to this compromise, and even appealed to Pope Leo XIII.
 The Pope sent an observer, who concluded, like Laurier, that the compromise was the fairest one possible with so few Catholics left in the province.
+In response, the pope sent an apostolic delegate to Canada, Msr Rafael Merry del Val, to review the situation on the ground.
+Relying on Merry del Val's report, Leo XIII produced a papal encyclical Affari vos, in which he advised the Catholics of Manitoba to accept the compromise, while working to improve the situation in the future.